panaverse/defi-dapps-solidity-smart-contracts/step06B_chap9_OpenZeppelin/README.md

 This is the address of the Token Contract on the ropsten testnet.
 Your contract will have your own address.

+Now the next decision you have to make is "how do I get these tokens to users?".
+This is usually done in one of three ways:

+Owned Crowdsale — The Crowdsale contract owns tokens and simply transfers tokens from its own ownership to users that purchase them.

+Minted Crowdsale — The Crowdsale mints tokens when a purchase is made.

+Allowance Crowdsale — The Crowdsale is granted an allowance to another wallet (like a Multisig) that already owns the tokens to be sold in the crowdsale.

 # Advanced Sample Hardhat Project